Anna Christie

 Anna Christie is a play in four acts by Eugene O'Neill.
 It made its Broadway debut at the Vanderbilt Theatre on November 2, 1921.
 O'Neill received the 1922 Pulitzer Prize for Drama for this work.
-According to historian Paul Avrich, the original of Anna Christie was Christine Ell, an anarchist cook in Greenwich Village, who was the lover of Edward Mylius, a Belgian-born radical living in England who libeled the British king George V.
+According to historian Paul Avrich, the character of Anna Christie was based on Christine Ell, an anarchist cook in Greenwich Village, who was the lover of Edward Mylius, a Belgian-born radical living in England who libeled the British king George V.

 Plot summary

 Anna Christie is the story of a former prostitute who falls in love, but runs into difficulty in turning her life around.